RajeshwariNavalur/M2-EmbSys/CaseStudy/Complex_EmbSys/README.md

 * The main objectives of the product (Induction Stove)  are validated, that is all the high level and low level requirements are tested, if the product passes all these tests then it is ready for the market, else it is sent back for re examining

+# Application
+* The Induction stove is used for domestic applications.
+* It encourage sustainable and pollution free cooking because there is no use of wood or fossil fuels